sgarciac/fuego/README.md

 #### Group queries

 You can make [group
-queries](https://firebase.google.com/docs/firestore/query-data/queries) to query subcollections by using the -g flag.
+queries](https://firebase.google.com/docs/firestore/query-data/queries) to query all the subcollections sharing a common ID by using the -g flag.

 ```sh